 But from a practical perspective, it's important to keep your solar panels as cool as you can while still leaving them in the tropical sun.
 Don't bolt them down to the deck.
 Instead, mount them in places where they get good airflow around them, to cool them down as much as possible.

 Solar controller panel and battery voltage

 But the best solar controllers are maximum-power-point tracking (MPPT) controllers.
-These run the panels at their maximum power point (typically 15.5‑17v) and use a DC‑DC converter to then charge your batteries (13‑15v).
+These run the panels at their maximum power point (typically 15.5‑18v, or higher if you wire your panels in series) and use a DC‑DC converter to then charge your batteries (13‑15v).
+As conditions change, they track the maximum power voltage of the panels, and run them at that maximum power point.
 The DC‑DC converter is typically better than 90% efficient, and it's able to give you more current into your batteries than your panels are actually producing.
 This sounds like magic but it's not.
 If your panel is producing, say, 6A at 16v (96W), the DC‑DC converter changes that to something like 6.6A at 13.8v (91W) to charge your batteries.
 Power is conserved (in fact, a bit is lost as heat in the converter) but there's still a 10% net current gain into your batteries.
 Most advertisers claim a 20% boost in current, but our experience is that you'll typically see more like a 10% gain.
-The main problems with these types of controllers is cost (expect to spend several hundred dollars) and that the DC‑DC converter is a switching type that generates RF noise that you'll hear in your SSB radio.
+MPPT controllers need to scan for the maximum power point at intervals, and some are better at this than others.
+We've heard that Outback controllers can take 45 seconds to scan, while MorningStar controllers only take a few seconds.
+The main problems with these types of controllers is cost (often several hundred dollars) and that the DC‑DC converter is a switching type that generates RF noise that you'll hear in your SSB radio.
 We have to either turn our solar panels off or bypass the controller when we're using our SSB radio.